dortania/OpenCore-Post-Install/usb/manual/manual.md

 Once your saved your USB map's info.plist, remember to add the kext to both your EFI/OC/Kexts and under you config.plist's Kernel -> Add(ProperTree's snapshot can do this for you)

+Next, remove/disable:

+* USBInjectAll.kext(if you're using it)
+  * Reason for this is USBInjectAll actually breaks how Apple builds port maps.
+So while it's great for inital port mapping, it can break you final USB map
+* XhciPortLimit(Under Kernel -> Quirks)
+  * Now that we're finally under the 15 port limit, we no longer need this hacky fix

 Then reboot, and check IOReg one last time:

 ![](../../images/post-install/manual-md/finished.png)